juanca/markdown_cv/resume.md

  * Exposed a RESTful API for user, bucket, and object management of the Rados Gateway.
  * Supported Professional Services staff in customer assistance.
  * Authored API specification documentation.
- * Performed refactoring of existing CLI administration tools to support the creation of  RESTful interface.
+ * Helped unify the implementation of the RESTful administrative interface and the existing CLI.
- * Reviewed community submitted patches.
+ * Provided code review for community submitted patches.
- * Performed statistical analysis on proposed patches to the CRUSH algorithm using Numpy/SciPy.

 ### inktank, Los Angeles CA
 #### Development Intern - May 2012 to September 2012.\

 Performed experimental algorithm analysis.
 Developed software in response to feature requests and bug reports in collaboration with lead developers.

- * Implemented portions of the S3 API for the RADOS gateway.
+ * Implemented portions of the S3 API for the RADOS gateway in C++.
- * Created new functionality in the RADOS gateway administrator program.
  * Performed statistical analysis of the CRUSH algorithm using R and NumPy/SciPy.
- * Amended man pages and unit tests to document new functionality.

 ## Research Experience